mattmoh/landing/src/content/work/2_FINS_Prism_Architect.md

 img: /assets/stock-1.jpg
 img_alt: Stock 1
 clientProfile: |
-  Not-for-Profit financial cooperative in the Southwest United States with over $2.5 billion in assets and over 129,000 members (as of December 31, 2024).
+  A not-for-Profit financial cooperative in the Southwest United States with over $2.5 billion in assets and over 129,000 members
 tags:
   - Prism Analytics
   - Banking / Treasury